mjrgh/DCSExplorer/README.md

 ones.
 The only way to examine the contents of a DCS ROM was to run PinMame in its debugging mode, and just try all of the possible command codes to see what each one did.
-That wasn't an entirely satisfactory solution, in part because the PinMame UI is awkward, and in part because some of the commands in a DCS ROM don't just trigger simple audio playback; some have side effects that aren't apparent when you just run through them all one by one.
+That wasn't an entirely satisfactory solution, in part because the PinMame UI is a little difficult to use, and in part because some of the commands in a DCS ROM don't just trigger simple audio playback; some have side effects that aren't apparent when you just run through them all one by one.

 DCS Explorer is my name for the overall project, which consists of three main pieces: